project-tsurugi/tsurugidb/README.md

 # Tsurugi - next generation RDB for the new era

 Tsurugi is an open-source relational database system designed for modern computer architectures that have hundreds of CPU cores and huge memory capacity.
-It focused for the following features:
+It focuses on the following features:

 1. Designed for a Many-Core/In-Memory Environment
 2. Ensuring Consistency